-- Whether previous relevant information or history about the adult at risk and/or family members was known and taken into account in professionals' assessment, planning and decision-making in respect of the adult at risk, the family and their circumstances.
-How that knowledge contributed to the outcome for the adult at risk. - Whether the actions identified to safeguard the adult at risk were robust, and appropriate for that adult and their circumstances. - Whether the actions were implemented effectively, monitored and reviewed and whether all agencies contributed appropriately to the development and delivery of the multi-agency actions. - The aspects of the actions that worked well and those that did not work well and why.
-The degree to which agencies challenged each other regarding the effectiveness of the actions, including progress against agreed outcomes for the adult at risk.
-Whether the protocol for professional disagreement was invoked. - Whether the respective statutory duties of agencies working with the adult at risk and family were fulfilled. - Whether there were obstacles or difficulties in this case that prevented agencies from fulfilling their duties (this should include consideration of both organisational issues and other contextual issues).
+- Whether previous relevant information or history about the child and/or family members was known and taken into account in professionals' assessment, planning and decision-making in respect of the child the family and their circumstances.
+How did that knowledge contribute to the outcome for the child? - Whether the child protection plan (and/or the looked after child plan or pathway plan) was robust, and appropriate for that child, the family and their circumstances. - Whether the plan was effectively implemented, monitored and reviewed.
+Did all agencies contribute appropriately to the development and delivery of the multi-agency plan? - What aspects of the plan worked well, what did not work well and why?
+The degree to which agencies challenged each other regarding the effectiveness of the plan, including progress against agreed outcomes for the child.
+Whether the protocol for professional disagreement was invoked. - Whether the respective statutory duties of agencies working with the child and family were fulfilled. - Whether there were obstacles or difficulties in this case that prevented agencies from fulfilling their duties (this should include consideration of both organisational issues and other contextual issues).